Ramya Subramanian: Career

 Ramya participated in the Miss Chennai competition in 2004.
 She subsequently went on to host television shows, including Kalakkapovadhu Yaaru?, Ungalil Yaar Adutha Prabhudeva?, Namma Veetu Kalyanam and Kedi Boys Killadi Girls on Star Vijay.
 She revealed post-marriage, that she would cut down on television commitments and become more choosy with her work.

 In 2007, Ramya made her acting debut with an uncredited role in Mozhi.
 In 2015, she appeared as Dulquer Salmaan's friend, Ananya, in Mani Ratnam's O Kadhal Kanmani.
 In the same year, she became an RJ at 92.7 Big FM.
 She was on the covers of WE Magazine's fitness special issue for the month of August 2019.
+She also hosted many events and award ceremonies.